goldexrobot/core.integration.backend/README.md

 ## TL;DR

-Goldex vending machine serves UI and communicates with core Goldex backend.
+Goldex vending machine serves UI and communicates with the core Goldex backend.

-This core backend exposes API to control the machine from outside.
+This core backend exposes API to control the machine from business side.

-The core backend sends optional signed callbacks to the "business" backend to notify about valuable evaluation steps and storage interaction.
+The core backend sends optional signed callbacks to the business backend to notify about a items evaluation steps.

-Business backend should implement methods required by the UI and is responsible for the secure data transmission.
+Business backend should implement methods required by the UI flow and is responsible for the secure data transmission.

 Check out [Swagger](https://goldexrobot.github.io/core.integration.backend/).